kerrer/mariadb-galera-docker/k8s/README.md

 > The __idstudios/mariadb-galera-backup:latest__ is not tied to the original cluster for __restore__, and only requires a copy of the backups.
 It can even be used against non-galera MariaDB and MySQL database backups.

+#### Purge Seed and Node Data Volumes

+The current implementation uses native Kubernetes iSCSI integration for the underlying data volumes, and NFS for the backup and scratch storage.

+The iSCSI volumes are not easily accessed directly, so the template scripts produce a utility job for wiping these underlying iSCSI data volumes clean - which can be handy in development.

+> Please use with caution

+    kubectl apply -f galera-3-purge-volumes-job.yml

+> This requires that the volumes have already been created with:

+    kubectl apply -f galera-3-volumes.yml

 ## Ansible Galera Configuration